 SEJ's Fund for Environmental Journalism invests in public service reporting on environment and the journalists who produce it.
 FEJ grants support development and dissemination of significant coverage that otherwise could not be completed.
 Winning projects will be selected by an independent jury of journalists based on newsworthiness, topical relevance, publication plan and track record of the applicant, among other factors.

-Fund for Environmental Journalism story project grants from 2011 – 2020 have been funded by the Bullitt Foundation, Burning River Foundation, Compton Foundation, Cornell Douglas Foundation, Cornelius King Foundation, Doris Duke Charitable Foundation, The Energy Foundation, Grantham Foundation for the Environment, Gordon and Betty Moore Foundation, The Heinz Endowments, The Hewlett Foundation, The Nature Conservancy, The Pew Charitable Trusts, The Walton Family Foundation, The Wilderness Society, Wyss Foundation, and individual members and friends of the Society of Environmental Journalists.
+Fund for Environmental Journalism story project grants from 2010-2021 have been funded by The Arthur Vining Davis Foundations, Bullitt Foundation, Burning River Foundation, Compton Foundation, Cornelius King Foundation, Cornell Douglas Foundation, Doris Duke Charitable Foundation, The Energy Foundation, Environmental Defense Fund, Gordon and Betty Moore Foundation, Grantham Foundation for the Environment, The Heinz Endowments, Hewlett Foundation, The Nature Conservancy, The Pew Charitable Trusts, The Religion & Environment Story Project, Spring Point Partners, The Walton Family Foundation, The Wilderness Society, Wyss Foundation, and individual members and friends of the Society of Environmental Journalists.